- Optimizely Feature Experimentation

 To use attributes to define an audience, follow the instructions.

-Go to the Audiences dashboard and click Create New Audience.
+- Go to Audiences > Saved > and click Create New Audience.

 The custom attribute creates an audience.
 Use the audience to show experiments or campaigns to visitors who have that attribute.